The text expression for which the function searches.

 The text expression for which the function searches.
 It is usually a text literal and can contain up to 512 bytes.
 The function interprets a period as a wildcard character that matches any character

-A nonzero integer indicating the character of source_char where the function begins the search.
-When position is negative, then the function counts and searches backward from the end of string.
+A positive integer that indicates the character of source_char at which the function begins the search.
 The default value of position is

 1, which means that the function begins searching at the first character of source_char.

-An integer indicating which occurrence of pattern the function should search for.
-The value of occurrence must be positive.
+A positive integer that indicates which occurrence of pattern the function should search for.
 The default value of occurrence is

 1, which means that the function searches for the first occurrence of pattern.